mdvanes/homeremote/README.md

 ### Notes for installing on Raspberry Pi

-To install the server (also for a proxy just to control the Home Easy USB stick) on a Pi with OSMC:
+To install the server on a Pi with OSMC:

 * If git not installed: ```sudo apt-get install git```
 * Install newest version of node, but don't use apt-get